 - Talk about / advertise your art using various means.
-It is worthy to note that the NFT space doesn’t follow the laws of traditional art collecting and exposure where many people gather for an exhibition and only the best of the best get an opportunity to display their art.
+It is worth noting that the NFT space doesn’t follow the laws of traditional art collecting and exposure, where many people gather for an exhibition, and only the best of the best get an opportunity to display their art.
 So…

 - Get that ka-ching!
 Because the new frontier is powered by a global community of individuals simply ready to buy off and pay any amount of cryptocurrency it costs to own a piece of work they have sentimental value or perceive future opportunities towards.